-Rowdy Koln fans clash outside stadium, delaying Europa game against Arsenal for an hour
+Rowdy Koln fans clash outside Arsenal stadium, delaying Europa match for an hour

-A Europa League game between Arsenal and the German side Koln got off to a rough start in London on Thursday after a mostly peaceful march featuring around 20,000 Koln fans descended into chaos at the gates of Emirates Stadium.
+A Europa League match between Arsenal and German side Koln got off to a rough start in London on Thursday after a mostly peaceful march featuring around 20,000 Koln fans descended into chaos at the gates of Emirates Stadium.

 FC Koln fans are causing chaos outside the Emirates this evening… (@PintsandPyro) pic.twitter.com/nFhs1y06dw